-Enrollment in a Teachers College of San Joaquin graduate program is required for candidates to audit a course at TCSJ.
+Enrollment in a Teachers College of San Joaquin graduate program is required for students to be able to audit a course at TCSJ.
 No person shall attend any class unless he or she is a fully registered student enrolled in the course and meets the criteria for auditors.